Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 • Comprehensive coverage pays for non-collision events like theft, vandalism, weather damage, and fire.

-Deductibles are also capped — typically at $500 to $1,000, though some lessors allow up to $2,500.
+Deductibles are also capped — typically at $500 to $1,000, though some lessors (like Toyota Financial) allow up to $1,000 as their maximum.
 High deductibles reduce your premium but can be a problem if the lessor's cap is lower than what you've set.
+Learn more about what comprehensive coverage includes and when it applies.

 New cars depreciate rapidly.
 If your leased vehicle is totaled or stolen, the insurance payout is based on the car's actual cash value at the time of loss — not what you still owe under the lease.
 Gap insurance covers that shortfall.
-While many leases mandate gap coverage, it is typically not automatically bundled into your lease — you'll usually need to purchase it separately through your insurer, the dealership, or a third-party provider.
+Many leases require gap coverage, but it is not always automatically bundled — some dealers include it, while others require you to purchase it separately through your insurer, the dealership, or a third-party provider.
+Always review your lease contract or contact your leasing company directly to confirm.

-If you buy gap insurance through your auto insurer, it typically runs just $20–$100 per year — far cheaper than the $400–$1,000 dealerships often charge as a one-time financed fee.
-Always verify whether your lease includes it and what the terms are before assuming you're covered.
+If you buy gap insurance through your auto insurer, it typically adds just $20–$100 per year to your policy — far cheaper than the $500–$1,000 dealerships often charge as a one-time financed fee, which also accrues interest over the lease term.
 You can also explore buying vs. leasing insurance costs to understand how gap coverage factors into the full picture.

 Summary of Typical Lease Insurance Requirements